Where are we?

 The Radio & Television Theater (RTV 251) is at 1229 East 7th St on the Indiana University campus, nestled in between the IU Fine Arts Building and the Global & International Studies Building.
 It is immediately north of Fine Arts and west of Global & International Studies.
 You’ll see a sign out front — simply walk through the doors, walk up the stairs (or take the elevator to the 2nd floor) and you’ll see us.
 You can also simply come to Fine Arts and we will escort you.

 IU WOODBURN HALL THEATER

 The Woodburn Hall Theater (WH 101) is at 1100 East 7th St on the Indiana University campus, next to the Lilly Library.
 If you are standing in the middle of the Showalter Fountain, facing the IU Auditorium, the Lilly Library would be immediately to your right and Woodburn Hall would be next to the Lilly, just to its right.
 But please don’t make a habit of standing in the middle of Showalter Fountain.

 On weekends during Ryder films you can park in the Jordan Avenue lot, more or less across the street from the MAC (lower right, shaded in gray).
 Parking is free and you do not need an IU parking sticker.
 Just to be clear – this is only during Ryder weekend screenings.
 If you ever should receive a ticket, just let us know and we will get it expunged from your record, along with any other non-Ryder-related misdemeanors that you may have acquired on your journey through life.

-You can order food and drinks at Bear’s Place prior to the movie; the ambiance and conviviality at Bear’s is closer to that of a European cabaret.
+You can order food and drinks at Bear’s Place prior to the movie; please note however that you must be 21 to order drinks.
+The ambiance and conviviality at Bear’s is closer to that of a European cabaret.
 There is a small parking lot behind Bear’s Place which can be accessed off Jordan Avenue.